michal-franc/michal-franc.github.io/_posts/2010-08-15-sptimerjob-parameters-using-the-sppersistedobject.md

 <h2>How to use the SPPersistedObject</h2>
 <p align="justify">First of all, we have to create our class with parameters.
 It has to extend the <strong>SPPersistedObject</strong>.
 Every field we want to be “persisted” should be marked by a <strong>[Persisted]</strong> attribute.
 We have to create the properties explicit because only fields can be marked with this Attribute after creating this class all you have to do is to create the object fill it with parameters and then save it to the <strong>SPFarm</strong>.</p>

+{% highlight csharp %}
-<pre class="lang:default decode:true">public class TimerJobSet: SPPersistedObject
+public class TimerJobSet: SPPersistedObject
 {
    [Persisted]
    public string siteName;